zappascout/devil_notes-sources/docs/notes_14_devil.md

 ###291
 ==my poet daughter, Lotte==:
-For poetry lovers, her work is at [Red
+For poetry lovers, her and others' work is at [Red Herring Press][a1].
-Herring Press][a1].
 [a1]:https://www.redherringpress.org/publications